Are you wondering how to make new friends and how those relationships will improve your life?

 If the show FRIENDS taught us anything, our friends are an important aspect of what makes life enjoyable.

-That sounds great since I want to enjoy as many of my days as possible.
+That sounds great since I want to enjoy as many days as possible.

 How to make new friends in any situation